fattyageboy/berthcare/design-documentation/design-system/components/forms.md

 Forms aren't about fields and buttons.
 They're about capturing care moments without interrupting them.

-A nurse with gloved hands, standing in a patient's home, documenting vital signs while maintaining eye contact.
+A caregiver with gloved hands, standing in a patient's home, documenting vital signs while maintaining eye contact.
 That's our design constraint.
 That's our opportunity.

 **If the form demands attention, it's stealing attention from the patient.**